Minimay: History

 The poet John Shaw Neilson grew up in Minimay in the 1880s.

-The Minimay Public Hall was built in 1901 to 1975.
-The Hall was opened 15 February 1991.
-In 1975 the old Hall was removed to make way for the new Minimay Memorial Hall.
-For the opening of the Minimay Memorial Hall the community had a ball.
-Today the Hall still is used for many fund-raising and community events.
+The Minimay Public Hall was built from 1901 to 1975.
+The Hall opened on 15 February 1991.
+In 1975, the old Hall was removed to make way for the new Minimay Memorial Hall.
+For the opening of the Minimay Memorial Hall, the community had a ball.
+Today, the Hall is still used for fund-raising and community events.

 The first general store in Minimay was built in the 1880s.
 The first owners were from Harrow and they were Mr. and Mrs. Egan.
 The store had three rooms and a veranda.
-After a few years the owners left and the store was destroyed by fire.
+After a few years, the owners left and the store was destroyed by fire.
 Mr. Carracher from the general store in Frances decided to build a new one in Minimay in 1901.
-In 1941 the president Mrs. McIntosh purchased the store.
+In 1941, the president Mrs. McIntosh purchased the store.
 The shop was demolished on 12 February 1976.
-Later a new Minimay store was built and this still runs.
+Later, a new Minimay store was built and this still runs.
 The store sells groceries and is a post office agency.

 Work commenced to construct a telephone line, connecting Minimay to Goroke, in 1908.